MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 - Part quats are currently stored incorrectly in persist meshes (the recentering does not adjust quats!)
 16. (?)
 Fasteners are not encoded at translation?
 I have 0,0,0 for fastener position.
 (DONE, untested)
 17. There may be a clash between tools when both are within pickup distance.
+- at the moment, picking up only one tool is supported.
+18. (minor) Twisting movement is not prevented/penalized when already inserted on max depth.